pism/pism/examples/labgum/README.md

     $ ./showradius.py -o r53.png -d constantflux3.txt ts_lab53.nc

 Results are better on finer grids because the input pipe radius is only 8 mm.
+For example, this uses a 5 mm grid, and takes about an hour to run:

+    $ ./preprocess.py -Mx 105 -o initlab105.nc
+    $ ./rungum.sh 4 105 &> out.lab105 &

-For example, this uses a 2.5 mm grid, but will take several hours to run:
+while the next uses a 2.5 mm grid, and takes several hours to run:

+    $ ./preprocess.py -Mx 209 -o initlab209.nc
     $ ./rungum.sh 4 209 &> out.lab209 &

 Note you can compare multiple runs to the data in one figure: